Index

 Each entry follows the same structure so they can be compared.
 New entries are added as research is completed and sources are checked.

 The traditions covered on this site are the principal currents of organised Western esotericism over the last four hundred years.
 The earliest, Rosicrucianism, dates to a set of anonymous German manifestos published in the 1610s.
 The most recent, chaos magick, emerged from a small-press magical scene in northern England in the late 1970s.
-Between them sit the major fraternal and initiatic orders — Freemasonry and its rites, the Hermetic Order of the Golden Dawn, the Ordo Templi Orientis — the religious systems they have shaped or that have grown alongside them (Thelema, Theosophy, modern Wicca and traditional witchcraft), and the twentieth-century Satanic organisations.
+Between them sit the major fraternal and initiatic orders — Freemasonry and its rites, the Hermetic Order of the Golden Dawn, the Ordo Templi Orientis — the religious systems they have shaped or that have grown alongside them (Thelema, Theosophy, modern Wicca, traditional witchcraft, Dianic witchcraft, and the Italian-American current of Stregheria), and the twentieth-century Satanic organisations.

 Each entry uses the same outline so readers can compare across them: an overview, the documented origins and history, the tradition’s stated beliefs and practices, its recurring symbols, the notable figures associated with it, the controversies that surround it where any are documented, and a list of sources.
 Where a tradition has distinct sub-bodies, rites, or branches with their own organisational identity, those appear as nested entries.